Presto Electric Pressure Canner Review: Safe, Approved, and Worth It?

 Is the Presto Electric Pressure Canner Approved?

 From what I understand, one of the extensions is in the process of testing the canner.
 I’ll be sure and update this article when those results come out.
-I’m hopeful it will be good results.
+I actually expect good results.
+Time will tell.

 I do not have one of these canners.
 I’ve already got 2 traditional canners that suit my needs.
 I may someday purchase one of these to try it out.
-But recently I attended a canning meat workshop where someone brought and used their electric canner.
+But I do have experience with how it works.
+I recently I attended a canning meat workshop where we used an electric canner that someone brought.

 It seemed to work well.
 It was an extension service doing the workshop and I was actually surprised that she’d even use it for a workshop until the canners have been endorsed.
 But she did.
 And emphasized how easy it is. 🤷♀️